stalniy/casl/docs/_posts/2017-07-20-define-abilities.md

 It allows to retrieve only fields which user can update (e.g., when PATCH/PUT request sent to API) or show only editable fields on UI (e.g., on post edit page).

-See [Checking Abilities with fields][checking-ability-fields] fordetails.
+See [Checking Abilities with fields][checking-ability-fields] for details.

 ## Combining Abilities